Armed Forces of the Republic of Kosova: History

-Bujar Bukoshi, the former Prime Minister in exile of the self-proclaimed Republic of Kosova from 1991 to 2000, created the FARK in Albania with a few dozen former Kosovo Albanian officers of the Yugoslav People's Army gathered by Sali Cekaj.
+Bujar Bukoshi, the former Prime Minister in exile of the self-proclaimed Republic of Kosova from 1991 to 1999, created the FARK in Albania with a few dozen former Kosovo Albanian officers of the Yugoslav People's Army (JNA) gathered by Sali Çekaj.
 He then put it under the command of former colonel Ahmet Krasniqi.
-Most of the FARK members were then loyal to the President of the Republic of Kosova, Ibrahim Rugova, while the rival group Kosovo Liberation Army (KLA/UÇK) was led by Hashim Thaçi, a man who had earned credibility among separatists due to the alleged shortcomings in FARK's achievements.
+Most of the FARK members were then loyal to the President of the Republic of Kosova, Ibrahim Rugova, while the rival group Kosovo Liberation Army (KLA) was led by Hashim Thaçi, a man who had earned credibility among separatists due to the alleged shortcomings in FARK's achievements.

-Bukoshi, while spending most of his time in Bonn, Germany, had been a representative for the Kosovo Albanians from 1991, the year they tried to proclaimed independence, to 1998.
+Bukoshi, while spending most of his time in Bonn, Germany, had been a representative for the Kosovar Albanians from 1991, the year they tried to proclaimed independence, to 1998.
 On 2 April 1999, as Rugova had then been sidelined by recent developments, Hashim Thaçi proclaimed himself Prime Minister in his place, while Bukoshi refused to recognize him and hand over the funds he had received from the Albanian Diaspora in the West.
 As a representative of Rugova, Bukoshi received regular contributions from the diaspora for his "Republic of Kosova Fund" which had been spent to finance the parallel government of Kosovo under Rugova, with a network of private schools and health care centers.
 The KLA then created its own fund, Vendlindja Thërret ("The Homeland calls"), both funds now being used to buy military equipment.

-The KLA also tried to prevent recruitment into the FARK among the Albanians in Western Europe, and to attract them to its own centers of Durrës, Tirana and Kukës in Albania.
+The KLA also tried to prevent recruitment into the FARK among the Albanian diaspora in Western Europe, and to attract them to its own centers of Durrës, Tirana and Kukës in Albania.
 FARK and the KLA separately fought Yugoslav forces, and also fought each other.
 Politicians in Albania took sides in the rivalry between the KLA and the FARK, with the Socialist government in Tirana supporting Thaçi and the KLA, while the opposition Democratic Party of Sali Berisha supported the FARK.
-30 members of the FARK were jailed for taking part in violent anti-government demonstrations in Tirana in September 1998.
+Some of the FARK officers were incorporated later under the KLA umbrella.
+30 FARK members were jailed for taking part in violent anti-government demonstrations in Tirana in September 1998.
 FARK said they only participated after the murder of Ahmet Krasniqi, a former FARK leader, on 21 September 1998.

-The organization later joined the Kosovo Liberation Army (UÇK) in 1998 as the 138th Brigade, which mainly fought in the Operational zone of Dukagjin and later launched Operation Koshare in 1999.
+The organization later joined the KLA in 1998 as the 138th Brigade "Agim Ramadani", named after FARK commander Agim Ramadani, who died during the Battle of Košare.
+The brigade mainly fought in the Operational zone of Dukagjin and later launched Operation Košare in 1999.
 FARK mainly recruited trained Albanian conscripts from the Yugoslav Army, as well as experienced Albanian volunteers of the Croatian Army, which fought the Yugoslav Army during the Yugoslav Wars.